EricssonResearch/v2x-self-revocation/prl/README.md

 0.000196612735153
 ```

-Then multiple plots can be generated at the same time with the
+Then, multiple plots can be generated at the same time with the
 `generate_plots.py` script (careful, only with python up to 3.8), which is
 wrapped in the [p-plot.sh](./scripts/p-plot.sh) script.